luciash/docs/development/database/structure.md

 It is used one time, during the installation of PrestaShop.
 It contains the structure of almost all tables.
-If a table needs to be added or modified, this the file you should open.
+If a table needs to be added or modified, this is the file you should open.

 ### Table in DB but not in db_structure.sql